glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

 description above, and has not been properly tested against a reference implementation, it may have other bugs and deviations from the correct behavior.

+* One of the remaining issues with this implementation is that some existing sun-md5-crypt hashes found on the web use a ``$`` in place of the ``,``.
+  It is unclear whether this is an accepted alternate format or just a typo, nor whether this is supposed to affect the checksum in the resulting hash string.

 References
 ==========
 * Overview of & motivations for the algorithm - `<http://dropsafe.crypticide.com/article/1389>`_

-* The source of Hamlet's speech, used byte-for-byte as the constant data - `<http://www.ibiblio.org/pub/docs/books/gutenberg/etext98/2ws2610.txt>`_
+.. [#f2] The source of Hamlet's speech, used byte-for-byte as the constant data - `<http://www.ibiblio.org/pub/docs/books/gutenberg/etext98/2ws2610.txt>`_